2017 NEXT MEETING ... October 17th ... Papier Mache for Book Arts

 were poor overall, but the event was enjoyable and good for promoting the group.
 Thans also to everyone who helped set up and man the stalls/display at Clun and Newcastle

-The Re-imagining the Laws of England Exhibition is now in Liverpool Library.
-The exhibition has bookings in London - Lexus Nexus (January 2016), Westminster Reference Library (January 2016), Aldeborough Literary Festival, University of the West of England, Northwich Arts Centre (Summer 2016), Hereford Art College (September 2016)
+The Re-imagining the Laws of England Exhibition is now in Hereford Records Office have been to Liverpool Library.
+The exhibition visited London - Lexus Nexus (January 2016), Westminster Reference Library (January 2016), Aldeborough Literary Festival, University of the West of England, Northwich Arts Centre (Summer 2016), Hereford Art College (September 2016)

 Priory Hall Fair 14th November from 10.00 to 4.00 Please contact Jen if you have items to sell.
 Or visit the fairMore on Angels ...
 There will be a fresh celebration this Christmas ...
 Hopefully lots of Mbaggers will take part.
 Contact Veronica for full details.